brandur/microservices/README.md

 Communication via constructs like event streams and other real time APIs counts!
 Messages that are published into a stream should be as concretely defined as any API.

+### Private APIs

+The longer a service is in operation, the more likely it'll be that someone will suggest that it should support a one-off experimental API or a private API for limited use by another service.

+Despite the best of intentions, these sorts of API compromises that go into even semi-production use have a bad habit of becoming permanent and resulting in long-term operational and design debt.
+Avoid introducing them at all costs.

 ## Stream State Changes

 Streaming changes in state through a log-style stream is efficient provides ordering and inherent error correction.
 Consider using this technique over sending multitudes of synchronous service requests.